-Chapecoense: Football team's 'fairy tale' story ends in tragedy
+Chapecoense: Football team's fairy-tale rise ends in tragedy

 Not a first in football

-This is not the first time a football team has been involved in an air disaster.
+This week's crash is not the first time a football team has been involved in an air disaster.

-In 1949, 18 Torino players were killed in a crash near Turin as the club returned from a friendly in Lisbon.
+In 1949, 18 Torino players were killed in a crash near Turin, Italy, as the club returned from a game in Lisbon, Portugal.
 The accident is remembered every year by the club's fans at the scene of the crash -- the Superga hillside by the city's iconic basilica.

-In 1958, eight Manchester United players lost their lives when their flight crashed on the third attempt to take off after re-fuelling in Munich as the club returned from knocking Red Star Belgrade out of the European Cup.
+In 1958, eight Manchester United players lost their lives when their flight crashed on the third attempt to take off after refueling in Munich, West Germany, as the club returned from knocking Red Star Belgrade out of the European Cup.

-In 1993, 18 members of the Zambia national team died in a plane crash while en route to a World Cup qualifier in Senegal.
+In 1993, 18 members of the Zambia national team died in a plane crash en route to a World Cup qualifier in Senegal.
 The accident killed all 30 people on board.